We don’t know if you’ve ever thought about it, but:

 — ALSO —

-• There are all kinds of Facebook Quotes and Twitter Quotes that we have posted in each topic provided of this web site.
-You can go through them little-by-little —reading one and talking about it, reading another and talking about it.
+You can read one and talk about it, read another and talk about it, etc. Divide the quotes up in whatever way that works for you.
 Even if you disagree, that’s okay.
 You’re allowed to have your own opinions.
 (Please make sure you DO allow your spouse to have his or her own opinions.)
 That just says you’re different.
 And different isn’t bad, it’s just different!
 We’re all created and grow to be different in a variety of ways.
 That can add spice to our lives.

 Please Note:

-When you’re conversing with each other, on a 22 minute date time, or longer, don’t allow yourselves to start arguing with each other.
-This is not a time to stir up angry feelings aimed at fighting with each other.
-If you or your spouse has a gripe of some type, schedule another time to “talk” about it.
-Then go on with your conversation time and/or date time.
-Later, pray about it so you hopefully are able to approach the matter in a more positive direction.
+This brings up an important point.
+When you’re conversing with each other, on a 22-minute (or longer or shorter) date time, don’t allow yourselves to start arguing with each other.
+This is not a time to stir up angry feelings in fighting with each other.
+If you and/or your spouse has a gripe of some type, schedule another time, to seriously “talk” about it.
+Then go on with your conversational date time.

 “The most important marriage skill is listening to your partner in a way that they can’t possibly doubt that you love them.”